tamari92/kf2-tournament/casters.md

 make players feel uncomfortable.
 Always give players the benefit of the doubt by giving them the opportunity to decline answering the question(s) should they desire.
 6. Players and teams are allowed to decline an interview entirely.
-Following the conclusion of the match, either ask directly in the in-game chat or DM the team's Mentor (via Steam or Discord) to ask them if they'd like to participate in an interview.
+Following the conclusion of the match, either ask directly in the in-game chat or DM the team's Captain (via Steam or Discord) to ask them if they'd like to participate in an interview.
 Should a team decline the interview, do not pressure them.
 ```